bbauska/Coursera-Bootstrap/readme.md

 device.
 And then as your screen size expands, you would automatically start an app to your website to the larger and larger screen sizes.

-Perhaps, you\'re willing more and more of the content.
+Perhaps, you&apos;re willing more and more of the content.

 To take advantage of the increasing screen real estate.